mortazavilab/TranscriptClean/README.md

 | --maxSJOffset       | n/a       | Maximum distance from annotated splice junction to correct.
 Default = 5 bp.

 ## Output files
+TranscriptClean outputs the following files:
+* SAM file of corrected transcripts.
+Unmapped/non-primary transcript alignments from the input file are included in their original form.
+* Fasta file of corrected transcript sequences.
+Unmapped transcripts from the input file are included in their original form.
+* Transcript error log file (.TE.log): Each row represents a potential error in a given transcript.
+The column values track whether the error was corrected or not and why.
+* Transcript log file (.log): Each row represents a transcript.
+The columns track the mapping status of the transcript, as well as how many errors of each type were found and corrected/not corrected in the transcript.